-Piping plover has designated critical habitat near the project area at Isle aux Herbes (Unit AL-1).
-Additional designated critical habitat is located on Dauphin Island (Unit AL-2).
-Unit AL-1 is at least 2 miles from any project activity and Unit AL-2 is at least 6 miles from any project activity.
-Construction barges, tugs and other watercraft will most likely be staged in either Bayou la Batre and/or Coden, and associated watercraft will have no reason to to come within close proximity to either Unit.
-Additionally, given these distances combined with prevailing winds and currents, the precense of the living shorelines breakwaters will have no impact on these designated critical habitats.
+Piping plover has designated critical habitat near the project area at Isle aux Herbes (unit AL-1) and Dauphin Island (unit AL-2).
+Unit AL-1 is approximately 1 mile from any project activity and Unit AL-2 is approximately nine miles from any project activity.
+Construction barges, tugs and other watercraft will most likely be staged in either Bayou la Batre and/or Coden, and associated watercraft will have no reason to come within close proximity to either critical habitat unit.
+Given the prevailing waves and currents, the proposed breakwaters will have no impact on either critical habitat unit.
+Therefore, no impacts to piping plover critical habitat is anticipated.